 Season to taste with more salt and pepper.
 Serve immediately.

 Ditch the Cheese.
 You Won’t Miss It.

 Blasphemous words, I know.
 But you’ll agree with me as soon as you try this salad.

-Toss together ripe pears, lightly toasted hazelnuts, and tart dried currents with arugula in a lemony vinaigrette – an effortless gathering of fresh ingredients prepared with minimal, yet essential, culinary techniques.
+Toss together ripe pears, lightly toasted hazelnuts, and tart dried currants with arugula in a lemony vinaigrette – an effortless gathering of fresh ingredients prepared with minimal, yet essential, culinary techniques.

 Where do you stand with your salads?
-Cheese, or no cheese?
 Do you like the simplicity of this dish?
 What would you do differently?
 I’d love to get all of your ideas – please leave me a comment below.

 - Autumn Apple and Radicchio